EnnyTee2/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem

-Upon the release of Holberton School's System Engineering & DevOps project 0x19, approximately 00:07 Pacific Standard Time (PST), an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
-GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple Holberton WordPress site.
+At approximately 00:07  West African Time (WAT), an outage occurred on an isolated Ubuntu 14.04 container running an Apache web server.
+GET requests on the server led to `500 Internal Server Error`'s, when the expected response was an HTML file defining a simple WorPress site.

 ## Debugging Process